2018 J. Lohr Fog’s Reach Pinot Noir

 Arroyo Seco AVA, Monterey County, CA

-Pair with a delicious dish of wild mushroom polenta or a board of Spanish charcuterie.
+Pair with a wild mushroom polenta or a board of Spanish charcuterie.

-Our Pinot Noir vineyard resides in the cool and windy enclave of the Arroyo Seco appellation of Monterey County.
+Our California Sustainable Winegrowing Alliance (CSWA) Pinot Noir vineyard resides in a cool and windy enclave of the Arroyo Seco appellation of Monterey County.
 Comprised of multiple early-ripening Dijon selections of Pinot Noir (clones 115, 667, 777), as well as late-ripening Pommard 4, the vines are grown on extremely well-drained, loamy sand and gravelly loam soils intermixed and underlain by large potato-sized cobblestones.
-The unique combination of soil, climate, and viticulture produces deeply- colored Pinot Noir with elegantly refined structure and flavor.
+The unique combination of soil, climate, and viticulture at this site produces deeply-colored Pinot Noir with elegantly refined structure and flavor.

 Rainfall totals were just slightly below average for the 2018 growing season.
 However, the timing of the rain could not have been better, with the month of March receiving three times the normal rainfall just as the vines entered their springtime growth period.
 Temperatures at bloom were in the low 70s and cooler than normal.
 This cool pattern continued through the summer months resulting in the vintage’s modest yields.
 Warmth arrived in late October, which provided supple ripeness to this long hang-time vintage and gave accentuated red fruit character in the finished wine.